basho/basho_docs/content/riak/kv/2.2.3/using/performance/open-files-limit.md

 The first column is the soft limit and the last column is the hard limit.

-To change the open files limits on Mac OS X El Sierra, perform the following steps:
+To change the open files limits on Mac OS X Sierra, perform the following steps:

 1\.
 Add the following line to your .bash_profile or analogous file: